brendan-ch/clockwise/README.md

-# Session
+# Clockwise
 An app designed to help you focus.
-Try it here: https://session.vercel.app
+Try it here: https://clockwise.sh

 Features:
 - Pomodoro timer with customization options and alerts